 These are multiple small white pinpoint lesions often appearing on the nose and chin and are caused by blocked oil glands.
 As the glands open up and become unblocked, they should disappear.
 Baobab oil doesn’t block pores so it’s perfectly safe to use on baby’s skin even with this condition present.

 If you notice greasy, crusty, yellowish scales on your baby’s scalp, then it’s likely that your baby has a case of cradle cap.
 Sometimes this can even extend over the eyebrows, behind the ears and the neck.
 It’s very common in 3 – 6 month-olds.
-BaoCare’s baby oil has been shown to be particularly effective for this condition, helping to soften and loosen the dry crusty flakes.
+BaoCare’s baby oil serum has been shown to be particularly effective for this condition, helping to soften and loosen the dry crusty flakes.

 After moisturising your baby’s scalp in the evening, use a soft comb or baby brush to brush out the scales the following morning.
-This can take a while (up to 3 months) to resolve, but daily applications of BaoCare baby oil will help to speed up the process.
+This can take a while (up to 3 months) to resolve, but daily application of BaoCare baby oil will help to speed up the process.

 There are a number of different factors that contribute to a nappy rash.
 Chafed skin due to wearing a nappy gets further inflamed and irritated by ammonia in the urine as well as enzymes in the stool.
 Because of the moist conditions inside the nappy, it’s easy for a fungal infection to develop.